 The conductive fabrics typically can provide up to 40-50 DB of shielding which is actually quite good.
 There are a lot of these conductive fabrics on the market, the key is to find which works well and has all the characteristics you want.
 Some of these are very thin and not durable, so my advice is to go with a more rugged one that can deal with additional outside elements like rain and snow.

 Remember that only a small fault or tear in these conductive fabrics could render them unusable in the case of a solar flare.
 Keep in mind that some of these meshes have silver and nickel in them so if you are allergic to them you should avoid these at all costs.
 The vast majority of cars will be affected by the EMP effect of the solar flares, although if you read my article Best bug out vehicle for EMP ( Top 26 ), you will find that there are several cars that would do fine, even if there is no additional EMP protection applied to them.

-On the other hand, there are stainless steel fiber fabrics which I highly recommend.
+On the other hand, there are stainless steel fiber fabrics that I highly recommend.
 Keep in mind that these fabrics are sold by the linear foot and in some cases, you might end up sewing several of these together to make a car cover.
 Once you have made your car cover make sure that when using it that the cover once put on the car is actually in contact with the ground on all sides, this is very important.
 Also before purchasing a conductive fabric make sure that it is conductive on both sides.